flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     * We will be shown the approaches available, designated by `Type` `Rwy`.
     * For this guide, we will shoot for an ILS to keep it simple.
 * Use the vertical slew keys to find `ILS07LY` and select it using the corresponding LSK.
   * A designator such as Y or Z may be present.
 This suffix is to distinguish in the navigation database a difference between approaches to the same runway.
-While similar in nature they may have different minimums, allowed equipment, or other differences.
+While similar in nature, they may have different minimums, allowed equipment, or other differences.
 * Again, use the vertical slew keys to find the STAR for this flight `DEBHI1C` and select it using the corresponding LSK.
-* For the approach VIA Select `DF454` using the appropriate LSK.
-On the following page we can choose transitions if available, but for this flight we don't.
+* For the approach VIA, select `DF454`, using the appropriate LSK.
+On the following page, we can choose transitions, if available, but for this flight, we don't.
 * Press `INSERT*` using LSK6R to program this into the flight plan.

 ![mcdu12](../assets/beginner-guide/mcdu/mcdu12.png){loading=lazy}